HL7/US-Core/input/pagecontent/screening-and-assessments.md

 #### Codes for Problems/HealthConcerns, Goals, Service Requests, and Procedures

 <div class="bg-success" markdown="1">
 US Core uses broadly defined value sets that contain concepts used across many use cases, including SDOH.
 For the SDOH Clinical Care HL7 Implementation Guide, the Gravity Project has defined “Grouped Value Sets” across specific social risk factor domains for problems/health concerns, goals, procedures, and service requests.
 Value sets for each SDOH domain are bundled together to create the groupings.
 The links below are to these Gravity Project-managed value sets in [Value Set Authority Center (VSAC)].
 In VSAC, clicking “Grouping Members” within the Value Set Details tab will present the many individual value sets in the group representing the various SDOH domains.
-These grouped value sets are narrower subsets of the value sets allowed in the respective US Core profiles.
+These grouped value sets are narrower subsets of the value sets allowed in the respective US Core Profiles.
 However, when recording SDOH data US Core Profiles, servers **SHOULD** use them.
 </div><!-- new-content -->

 * [Social Determinants of Health Conditions Value Set](https://vsac.nlm.nih.gov/valueset/2.16.840.1.113762.1.4.1196.788/expansion)